 Grading Plan.
 Approximately 560 points may be earned by various means.
-Semester grades will be calculated by determining the student's percentage of this total.
-Please note that this is only a plan; point totals for course achievements may change during the course of the quarter if assignments are added or deleted.
+Semester grades will be calculated by determining the student's percentage of this total, where 90% is an A, 80% is a B, etc. Please note that this is only a plan; point totals for course achievements may change during the course of the quarter if assignments are added or deleted.